 With a good credit score, you can look forward to:

 - More attractive offers on loans and credit cards.
 Lenders naturally give more favorable terms to people who demonstrate more responsibility as borrowers.
-For example, you’ll have a better chance of getting a rewards credit card.
+You’ll have a better chance of getting a rewards credit card.
 You’ll receive higher credit limits.
 And you’ll pay lower interest rates.
-The average credit card for people with good credit has an 20.31% APR while for fair credit it’s 22.57%, according to WalletHub’s latest Credit Card Landscape Report.
-And the average card for excellent credit charges 14.41%.
+For example, the average APR among credit card offers for people with good credit is 21.2%, while the average for fair credit is 23.87%, according to WalletHub’s latest Credit Card Landscape Report.

 - Better chance of renting or leasing.
 The person from whom you rent/lease an apartment or car will likely check your credit score to see your payment history.
 People with good credit will seem more trustworthy.

 - Greater likelihood of employment.
 An employer can’t check your credit score.
 But they can look at your credit report if they have your permission and a “permissible purpose.”
 Responsible payment history is what they’re looking for most.